Home » Symptoms » Cat Symptoms A-Z » Destructive Behavior, Scratching Objects or the Floor

 Destructive Behavior, Scratching Objects or the Floor in cats

-Destructive behavior in cats, such as scratching objects or the floor, is a common behavior often linked to natural instinct or an unmet need.
-However, it can also indicate stress, anxiety, or health issues.
+Destructive behavior in cats, such as scratching objects or the floor, is a common behavior often related to natural instinct expression or an unmet need.
+However, it can also indicate stress, anxiety, or health problems.

 Can Occur with the Following Diseases: